 - It is Open Source Again: Being Open source has both advantages and disadvantages.
 Open Source is hacker-friendly; your site is vulnerable to attacks if you use nulled themes and plugins.

-- MySQL Database: WordPress uses MySQL database in the backend in order to run.
+- MySQL Database: WordPress uses the MySQL database in the backend in order to run.
 When it comes to hacking, MySQL is vulnerable to hackers.

 Conclusion